satorici/satori-docs/satori_help/docs/playbooks/asserts.md

   - echo Hello World
 ```

-And they can have a severity associated, specially useful when working with ticketing systems:
+And they can have a severity associated, especially useful when working with ticketing systems:

 ```yml
 HelloWorld: